yinugfOSU/List_Miroservice/README.md

   DELETE /items/:id → deletes the item with the specified id

 All responses are in JSON format.
-To recieve data, do a https GET request to http://localhost:4000/items.
+To request data, do a https GET request to http://localhost:4000/items.
 Your response will be a list of items in JSON.

-Example fetch all items request:
+Example of requesting all items and receving a JSON back:
 /*
 fetch(http://localhost:4000/items)
     .then(res => {